Gambling Debt Help & Advice

 Deal with priority bills first

-Prioritise essential bills such as rent, utilities, and food expenses to maintain a stable living situation.
-Allocating funds to these priority bills ensures your basic needs are met while you work on resolving the gambling-related debts.
+Allocating funds to repay these priority bills ensures your basic needs are met while you work on resolving the gambling-related debts.

 Set up payment plans to deal with other debts

 For non-priority debts like credit cards or personal loans, try to negotiate feasible payment plans with your creditors.
-Many financial institutions are open to arrangements that suit your current financial capabilities.
+Many financial institutions are open to arrangements that suit your current financial capabilities if it means you’re paying something towards your debts as opposed to nothing.

-During this process, it's crucial to steer clear of further credit like payday loans, as they often come with high-interest rates, potentially exacerbating financial strain.
+During this process, it's crucial to steer clear of further credit like payday loans as they often come with high-interest rates, potentially exacerbating financial strain and causing even more damage to your credit report.
 Instead, focus on negotiating manageable payment plans directly with your creditors or seeking alternative financial assistance.

 Tips to help with gambling addiction